pyapp-kit/workflows/README.md

 jobs:
   tests:
-    uses: pyapp-kit/workflows/.github/workflows/test-pyrepo.yml@v1
+    uses: pyapp-kit/workflows/.github/workflows/test-pyrepo.yml@v2
     with:
       os: ${{ matrix.os }}
       python-version: ${{ matrix.python-version }}
       # changing this to "artifact" prevents uploading to codecov here,
-      # instead it creates and uploads an artifact with the coverage data
+      # instead it uploads an artifact with the coverage data
       coverage-upload: artifact
     strategy:
       fail-fast: false